ibm-cloud-docs/resiliency/bcdr-approaches.md

 If the service automatically takes backups of your data, including snapshots, help ensure that they are placed in cross-region or buckets that are replicated to another region.
 This might be done by the service, or you might need to configure such replication.
 If the service does not automatically take backups of your data, be sure to understand how backups can be taken and stored.
 Remember, the {{site.data.keyword.Bluemix_notm}} shared responsibility model states that it is the customer's responsibility to help ensure that they have backups of their data, and to help ensure that it is recoverable.
 Review the {{site.data.keyword.Bluemix_notm}} docs for more service-by-service information.

+Another consideration to note is the scope of the recovery that you attempt for any given disaster.
+While this guide may focus on a complete outage of a region, requiring full recovery elsewhere, outages that invoke disaster recovery plans may only befall one or a small number of cloud services.
+In these cases, consider your approach and the scenarios that you have planned for.
+Does your plan allow for the recovery of one or more cloud services in isolation, or does it demand that all services are recovered elsewhere, regardless?
+If you do just recover a single service, how will your workloads react and perform?
+What configuration changes might be needed and how easy are they to complete?
+Key to this is working through different disaster scenarios, that enrich your planning accordingly.

 ## Approach 1: Zero footprint
 {: #ZeroFootprint}

 With a zero DR footprint, this approach has the longest overall recovery time, though it does have the lowest cost profile.
 For many organizations, this is not an acceptable approach for production workloads, but it might be considered for development, system test workloads, or other workloads that need a disaster recovery provision but are low on the list of recovery priority.
+That said, unless you adopt a read replica instance, this is effectively the only way to recover an IBM Cloud Database service.

 By using this approach: